 Our award winning technology projects don't come cheap - each one will cost us around £50,000 for four years, including staff training and maintenance throughout the four years.

-You can help: take a look at the projects below to find out which children's hospice near you is receiving life-changing technology and support from Lifelites and how you can help.
+You can help.
+Please take a look at the projects below to find out where Lifelites is donating our life-changing technology and support and how you can help.